SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/0.0-explore-the-demokit/README.md

 <img src="img/TargetPicture.png" width="900">

+It seems that all changes to be made concern the object page of the application.
+To get there, select *Navigation* from the toolbar, then select any entry from the detail page.
+Once the object page is visible, select *Adaptation* from the toolbar.

 Elements that are crossed out are no longer required in the UI.
 Others are to be moved, while some elements are to be added to or grouped in the UI.

 Hint: The new section ("Price (EUR)") is realized via an iframe, using the following URL: https://themoneyconverter.com/MoneyConverter?from=USD&to=EUR&amount=XXX where "XXX" is to be replaced by the product's price.